MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 ---
 title: Find content from Microsoft Fabric Home
-description: Open reports, apps, and workspaces from the Microsoft Fabric Home.
+description: Open reports, workloads, and workspaces from the Microsoft Fabric Home.
 Learn how to change your layout and feature your important content.
 author: mihart
 ms.author: mihart
 ms.topic: conceptual
 ms.custom:
-  - build-2023
-  - ignite-2023
-ms.date: 07/27/2024
+ms.date: 11/04/2024
+#customer intent: As a Fabric user, I know how to find my content from Home.
 ---

 # Navigate to your items from [!INCLUDE [product-name](../includes/product-name.md)] Home

 This article gives a high level view of navigating to your items and actions from [!INCLUDE [product-name](../includes/product-name.md)] Home.
 Each product workload has its own Home, and there are similarities that they all share.
 Those similarities are described in this article.
-For detailed information about **Home** for a particular product workload, such as Data Factory Home, visit the relevant page for that product workload.
+For detailed information about **Home** for a particular product workload, such as Real-Time Intelligence Home, visit the relevant page for that product workload.

 ## Overview of Home